-If you require marijuana to help you with a medical condition and live in Vermont, we have great news!
-On January 22, 2018, Governor Phil Scott signed legislation that makes recreational cannabis legal in Vermont.
-It is the ninth state (along with D.C.) to allow possession of recreational marijuana and the first to do so via legislation as every other state did so via a vote.
+If you live in Vermont and require marijuana to help you with a medical condition, we have great news!
+On January 22, 2018, Governor Phil Scott signed legislation that makes recreational cannabis legal in the state.
+It is the ninth state (along with Washington D.C.) to allow possession of recreational marijuana, though be advised that the law won’t actually come into effect until July 1.

-That’s not to say that Vermont doesn’t have severe penalties for possession or sale of large amounts:
+Of course, that’s not to say that Vermont doesn’t still have severe penalties for the possession or sale of larger amounts of marijuana.

 Need a Medical Marijuana Card?
 Let us help by Starting Here